dcorns/markdown/svgViewBox.md

        VSy(-) = -((Hsvg/Wsvg) * (Wvb - Wsvg))/2 &&
        VSy(+) = ((Hsvg/Wsvg) * (Wvb - Wsvg))/2

+     Rule 1
      IF Wsvg/Hsvg = Wvb/Hvb THEN
        VSy(+) = Hvb && VSy(-) = 0 && VSx(+) = Wvb && VSx(-) = 0
+     Rule 2
      IF Wsvg/Hsvg > Wvb/Hvb THEN
        VSy(-) = 0 && VSy(+) = Hvb && VSx(-) = ((Wsvg/Hsvg - Wvb/Hvb) * Hvb)/2
+     Rule 3
      IF Wsvg/Hsvg < Wvb/Hvb THEN
        VSx(-) = 0 && VSx(+) = Wvb && VSy(-) = ((Hsvg/Wsvg - Hvb-Wvb) * Wvb)/2

+The first thing to recognize about the coordinates system with SVG's is that it is not a coordinates system.
+It is the coordinates system**s**.
+The first coordinates system is that of the outer SVG and the second is the coordinates of the viewBox.
+I suppose we could refer more coordinates systems within systems as we nest SVG elements but I think it is best to leave that out of this tutorial.
+So for our purposes we are concerned with just one outer SVG and the coordinates of this system refer only to the placement of the elements that it contains within virtual space.
+So we can say that the outer SVG coordinates system maps to our virtual space.
+Referring back to our figures, we can see the lower left quadrant of the SVG coordinates system.
+But we do have four full quadrants of virtual space in which to place our child SVG's.

+####Which way is up?
+Positive values of X extend to the right of the Y axis as is normal.
+However, positive values of Y extend below the X axis which departs from what we would expect in a four quadrant system.
+Normally positive values for Y would be found above the X axis.
+This might not be a big deal if our coordinates never extended above the X axis, but the coordinates do extend above the X axis as well as to the left of the Y axis.
+So our negative values of Y extend above the X access and our negative values for X extend to the left of the Y axis as expected.

+####Where is the middle?
+To further complicate things, when our view box comes along, the middle of our coordinates system (0,0) can be placed anywhere.
+Where it exists is dependent on the placement of the view within the SVG.
+So while our outer SVG coordinates system is fixed.
+Our viewBox system is movable.
+It is our understanding of this movement that is key to mastering the coordinates systems.
+Initially (0,0) of our view box is at the same spot as its SVG.

   preserveAspectRatio